valens200/blog-app/README.md

 ####

+## Here is a detailed vieo showing all functionalities https://drive.google.com/file/d/1jIH4VThYDQ-qRzLJ4DGlRQ6ISkrmHdEx/view?usp=sharing

 ---

 This documentation should help you set up and run the application locally.
-If you encounter any issues, please refer to the project's README or contact the project maintainers.
+If you encounter any issues, please refer to the project's README or contact me at valensniyonsenga2003@gmail.com.